longevityframework/longevity/manual/subdomain/shorthand-pools.md

     val pool = ShorthandPool() + emailShorthand + markdownShorthand + uriShorthand

-Shorthand pools are needed to construct your `RootEntityTypes`, as well as your `Subdomains`.
+Shorthand pools are needed to construct your `RootTypes`, as well as your `Subdomains`.
 We normally provide the pool implicitly, like so: